anipole3/econTools/README.md

 # econTools
-building python packages for economists, such as Edgeworth Box
+building python packages for economists, such as Edgeworth Box and Budget Constraints